Armed Forces Community Covenant

 - Encourage the armed forces community to support the public, whether through events and joint projects or other activities.

 The Covenant Fund provides financial support to those leaving the armed forces.
-Also it integrates military and civilian communities through local projects and activities.
-Find more information about the fund and how to apply here.
+It also integrates military and civilian communities through local projects and activities.

 Before submitting, applicants should read the guidance notes and give enough time for the Local Covenant Partnership to consider their application.